Azure-Samples/active-directory-dotnet-graphapi-reporting/README.md

 To configure a new AAD application:

-1. Log in to the [Azure management portal](http://manage.windowsazure.com), using credentials that have been granted service co-admininstrator access on the subscription which is trusting your AAD tenant, as well as Global Administrator access in the AAD tenant.
+1. Log in to the [Azure management portal](http://manage.windowsazure.com), using credentials that have been granted service co-administrator access on the subscription which is trusting your AAD tenant, as well as Global Administrator access in the AAD tenant.
 2. Select the AAD tenant you wish to use, and go to the "Applications" page
 3. From there, you can use the "Add" feature to "Add a new application my organization is developing"
 4. Provide a name (ie: WebApp-GraphAPI-Reporting or similar) for the new application